 Using Technology to Find Interior Design Ideas

 Design inspiration comes in many forms.
-As a creative thinker, it’s no doubt that you’ve spent your entire lifetime collecting ideas for future interior design projects.
-Perhaps you found inspiration in design magazines or trade shows or peaceful hikes in nature.
+As a creative thinker, you’ve no doubt spent your entire lifetime collecting ideas for future interior design projects.
+Perhaps you found inspiration in design magazines, trade shows, or peaceful hikes in nature.

 While you can still do all of those things to find your muse, you can also use technology in more intuitive ways.
 Here’s how:

 Search For Exactly What You’re Looking For

 Instead of flipping through magazines and letting inspiration come to you, you can hunt it down.
 Using inspirational websites like Architectural Digest, Pinterest, and Instagram, you can find fresh ideas from other interior designers.

 Save all of your inspirational images in idea books or folders for later reference.
 Add keywords and relevant information to make the images easier to search.
 You can catalog visual collections based on type, color, designer, design aesthetic, price point, and more — whichever makes sense to you.